-This blog reviews some practical management skills that managers should possess.
+This blog revies some practical and effective management skills that all managers should possess.

 Sometimes we hear phrases like: “Well, that’s just an ISO requirement.”
 This apparent lack of support by top management is what frustrates every Management Representative in the world.